xxsreexx00/FashionHouseTemp/README.md

 ## Explanation about the Unity template
 This unity project aimed to provide a template for students to use as a guide for their projects.
 It contains these parts:
-* An example scene named "ExampleFashionHouse": this scene is created by 3D models of a building (made by probuilder plugin), some 3D models, some images, videos, a pannel of information, and a c sharp script to make the user be able to move in the environment.
+* An example scene named "VirtualMuseum": this scene is created by 3D models of a building (made by probuilder plugin), some 3D models, some images, videos, a pannel of information, and a c sharp script to make the user be able to move in the environment.

-Including folders:
+Including folders in the :
 * Materials
 * Textures
 * ModelsAssessories